w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 }
 ```

-Change the permissions of the file `polkadot-proxy.conf` accordingly.
+Change the permissions of the file `polkadot-proxy.conf` accordingly:

 ```bash
 chmod 0600 polkadot-proxy.conf